aukilabs/posemesh/core/compute-node/README.md

 `0600`.
 Configure that path as `AUKI_P2P_PRIVATE_KEY_FILE`.
 Do not reuse a SIWE, wallet, or registration private key for libp2p identity.

 Relay policy and credentials remain host-only.
-The coordinator uses the peer-bound Robot machine JWT for DMS booking calls and a separate endpoint P2P token for end-to-end authentication.
+The host supplies complete external authority updates, and `AukiPeer` consumes relay authorization without exposing it to the dataset adapter or runners.
 Neither the runner nor `TaskCtx` receives machine, booking, relay, or P2P credentials, and relay count does not alter the ordinary runner `MAX_CONCURRENCY` setting.

 ## Hello runner entrypoints